onc-healthit/api-resource-guide/docs/g10-criterion.md

 - The scope of data available in the data responses defined in § 170.315(g)(10)(i) must be supported for searches for multiple patients via the supported search operations finalized in § 170.315(g)(10)(ii).
 - The HL7® FHIR® Bulk Data Access (Flat FHIR®) (v1.0.0: STU 1) implementation specification adopted in § 170.215(a)(4) includes mandatory support for the “group-export” "OperationDefinition."
-- We have not included a requirement for Bulk FHIR® import because the standards for these features are still being developed by industry.
+- ONC has not included a requirement for Bulk FHIR® import because the standards for these features are still being developed by industry.
 Applications or systems seeking to import information formatting according to the <a target = "_blank" href = "http://www.hl7.org/fhir/uv/bulkdata/history.cfml">HL7® FHIR® Bulk Data Access (Flat FHIR®) (V1.0.0:STU 1)</a> can use several methods developed by industry, or can refer to Bulk FHIR® import methods being defined by <a target = "_blank" href = "https://github.com/HL7/bulk-data">HL7® at the HL7® FHIR® Bulk Data GitHub page</a>.

 ### Application Registration
 ???+ quote "**Regulation text at § 170.315(g)(10)(iii)**"